Stephanie Ferguson Stephanie Ferguson

 unemployed workers in the U.S.

-If every unemployed person in the country found a job, we would still have 2.4 million open jobs.
+If every unemployed person in the country found a job, we would still have millions of open jobs.

 The gap between open jobs and unemployed individuals is wide, but slowly narrowing.
 High inflation is driving down savings accounts Americans built up over the pandemic, driving a need for many to return to the workforce.
 On the other hand, businesses that staffed up heavily during the pandemic are now re-adjusting to the new normal pace.
 That has resulted in some layoffs and a slowing in hiring in certain industries.
 But those situations are not representative of the broader job market.